vmarin93/get_next_line/README.md

 - We read from the fd into line, and then we null terminate the array.
 - We initialize buffer to be the return of append_to_buffer(we gonna step into this function to look at it in more detail next).
 - We finish the loop by freeing the memory we allocated for the char array line.
-- Once we exit the loop, we use the char array line again, this time by initialiing it to the get_line(we are going to step into this function to look at it in more detail after we step out of append_to_buffer).
+- Once we exit the loop, we use the char array line again, this time by initializing it to the get_line(we are going to step into this function to look at it in more detail after we step out of append_to_buffer).
 - We return line, which by now should contain a whole line that we read from the file pointed to by the fd.

 - append_to_buffer defines a char array new_buffer(if the static buffer in get_next_line is empty, then new_buffer stores just whatever we read from the file, otherwise new_buffer is going to store whatever is in the static buffer in get_next_line + whatever we read from the file) and a size_t buffer_len(this is going to store the length of the static buffer from get_next_line)
+- we set buffer_len to 0 unless buffer is not NULL, in which case we would set buffer_len to the len of buffer.
+- we allocate enough memory to the new_buffer such as that if buffer has data inside, new_buffer can accomodate both the data inside the buffer and the bytes_read from the fd.
+- if the buffer is not NULL, we then copy the contents of it into new_buffer and we free the buffer, because we won't need it anymore, since append_to_buffer is going to return new_buffer, thus making the static buffer in get_next_line to point at this new_buffer address in memory.
+- In order to now copy the line we just read from the fd into new_buffer, we need to point at the correct address in memory, which would be new_buffer + buffer_len.
+If say, there was nothing in the original buffer, and buffer_len is 0, then we copy the line into new_buffer staring at index 0.
+If we did have data in the original buffer, then buffer len is going to point us at the next available index of the array, after the data from the original buffer.
+- The function returns new_buffer, so that now the original static buffer in get_next_line points at this address in the computer memory.

 -